-- Gaborone is the capital city of Botswana and was founded in 1964.
+2. Gaborone is the capital city of the country and was founded in 1964.
 Today the city has a population of about 190,000.

-- 70% of Botswana’s land is covered by the Kalahari desert.
+3. 70% of the country’s land is covered by the Kalahari desert.

-- Seretse Khama was the first elected president of Botswana.
+7. Seretse Khama was the first elected president of the coutry.
 He was re-elected twice into the position.
 Ian Khama is the current president of Botswana (since April 2008).

-- The Okavango Delta in Botswana is the world’s largest inland delta.
+8. The Okavango Delta is the world’s largest inland delta.
 Each year approximately 11 cubic kilometers of water irrigate the 15,000 square kilometer area.
 The delta is formed where the Okavango River empties onto a swamp in an endorheic basin in the Kalahari Desert.

-- The Central Kalahari Game Reserve was established in 1961 in Botswana and covers an area of 52,800 square kilometers (making it the second largest game reserve in the world).
+9. The Central Kalahari Game Reserve was established in 1961 and covers an area of 52,800 square kilometers (making it the second largest game reserve in the world).

-- The highest point in Botswana is at the Tsodilo Hills at 1,489 meters.
+10. The highest point in the country is in the Tsodilo Hills (1,489 meters).

 Well, there you have it, 10 facts you might not have known about Botswana.
 If I left something important out, feel free to comment below.